 Cultural Workers.
-The Q visa is for employees whose work involves the sharing of their history, culture, and traditions.
-It is informally called the "Disney visa," and it was enacted in 1990 after lobbying by Disney, motivated to staff its Epcot Center at Walt Disney World.
+The Q visa is for employees whose work involves the sharing of the history, culture, and traditions of their home country.
+It is informally called the "Disney visa" and was enacted in 1990 after lobbying by Disney, motivated to staff its Epcot Center at Walt Disney World.